Kleinzee: Economy

 With sparse vegetation, Kleinzee relies more so on fishing than farming.
 One of the few local industries De Beers has continued to invest in is oyster farming on the dams left by the mines.

 Tourism

 Both the nature and man made sites have drawn tourists to the village and its surrounding semidesert coastal area.
 Despite its reputation as a ghost town, the village, now more accessible to the public, has seen an uptick in tourism since De Beers' departure.
 Koos van der Merwe opened a resort in 2014, and a number of B&Bs and camping sites have since followed.
 It is on the Shipwreck Route and the Spektakel Daisies Pass.

 Kleinzee Yacht Club

-As part of De Beers' recreational investments, one of the cofferdams was converted into a half kilometre-long artificial lake for a yacht club with sailing and other water sports.
+As part of De Beers' recreational investments, one of the cofferdams was converted into a 500 metre-long artificial lake for a yacht club with sailing and other water sports.
 Due to a lack of maintenance, it has a particularly high salt content, which gives the water a reddish-pink hue and enables people to float in it.